mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 ## Styled engines

 This layer is specifically related to stylesheet generation (CSS-in-JS).
-We have introduced new styled-engines in v5 to unlock more possibilities and enable enhanced customization.
-Usually, developers does not need to interact with this layer on a daily basis because it is used internally in `@mui/system`.
+MUI has introduced new styled-engines in v5 to unlock more possibilities and enable enhanced customization.
+Usually, developers do not need to interact with this layer on a daily basis because it is used internally in `@mui/system`.

 They come in two packages: